psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 * `aud` - the client_id of the client the response is intended for
 * `exp` - expiration of the JWT.
 A maximum JWT lifetime of 10 minutes is RECOMMENDED.

-The JWT furthermore contains the authorization endpoint response parameters as defined for the particular response types, even in case of an error response.
+The JWT MUST furthermore contain the authorization endpoint response parameters as defined for the particular response types, even in case of an error response.
 Authorization endpoint response parameter names and string values are included as JSON strings and numerical values (e.g., `expires_in` value) are included as JSON numbers.
 This pattern is applicable to all response types including those defined in [OIDM].
 The following subsections illustrate the pattern with the response types "code" and "token".

 Note: Additional authorization endpoint response parameters defined by extensions, e.g. `session_state` as defined in [OISM], will also be added to the JWT.

+The JWT response document MAY contain further element, e.g. the claims defined in [RFC7519].
+Implementation SHOULD adhere to the respective processing rules and ignore unrecognized elements.

 #### 4.1.1 Response Type "code"

 For the grant type authorization "code" the JWT contains the response parameters as defined in [RFC6749], sections 4.1.2:

 * `code` - the authorization code
-* `state` - the state value as sent by the client in the authorization request
+* `state` - the state value as sent by the client in the authorization request, if the client include a `state` parameter

 The following example shows the JWT claims for a successful "code" authorization response: